Environmental justice

-As a school, we recognize the critical importance of ensuring that all people have equal access to the benefits of a clean and healthy environment.
+As a school committed to global sustainability, we recognize the critical importance of ensuring that all people have equal access to the benefits of a clean and healthy environment.

 Rodolfo Dirzo